al1-ce/pkm/README.md

 ### 2.3 AUR

-Not implemented yet
+1. Install with any package manager of your choice.
+Assuming you have `yay` install with `yay -Syu pkm`

 ### 2.4 dub

 1. Fetch package with `dub fetch pkm`
 2. Run with `dub run pkm -b release -- [args...]`
-3. Build and install into `/usr/bin` with `dub build -b release -c install`
+3. Build and install into `/usr/bin` with `dub build pkm -b release -c install`

 ## Commands